Choosing Toys for Your African Grey Parrot

 African Grey Toys

-Very curious and intelligent, African Grey Parrots need stimulating toys.
-Toys should encourage exploration and problem solving.
+Very curious and intelligent, African Grey Parrots need stimulating and enriching toys.
+Quality bird toys should encourage exploration and problem solving.
 While we think of parrots as chewers and destroyers, African Grey parrots are curious problem solvers.
-Look at the parrot to the left.
-See how it is trying to figure out how to remove the bell from this African Grey Toy?
+These parrots especially enjoy parrot puzzles.

 What Type of Wood Should African Grey Toys Be Made From?